-N. meningitidis is found worldwide, but the highest incidence is in the “meningitis belt” of sub-Saharan Africa (Map 3-11).
-Meningococcal disease is hyperendemic in this region, and periodic epidemics during the dry season (December–June) reach up to 1,000 cases per 100,000 population.
-By contrast, rates of disease in the United States, Europe, Australia, and South America range from 0.3 to 3 cases per 100,000 population per year.
-Although most common in the African meningitis belt, meningococcal outbreaks can occur anywhere in the world.
-Serogroup A predominates in the meningitis belt, although serogroups C, X, and W are also found.
-At any time, 5%–10% of the population may be carriers of N. meningitidis.
+N. meningitidis is found worldwide, but the highest incidence occurs in the “meningitis belt” of sub-Saharan Africa (Map 3-11).
+Meningococcal disease is hyperendemic in this region, and periodic epidemics during the dry season (December– June) reach up to 1,000 cases per 100,000 population.
+By contrast, rates of disease in the United States, Europe, Australia, and South America range from 0.15 to 3 cases per 100,000 population per year.

-Outside the meningitis belt, infants have the highest rates of disease.
-In meningitis belt countries, high attack rates are seen up to 30 years of age.
+Outside the meningitis belt, infants and adolescents have the highest rates of disease.
+In meningitis belt countries, high rates of disease are seen in people up to age 30 years but are highest in children and adolescents aged 5–14 years.
 Risk for travelers is highest in people visiting meningitis belt countries who have prolonged contact with local populations during an epidemic.
 The Hajj pilgrimage to Saudi Arabia has also been associated with outbreaks of meningococcal disease in returning pilgrims and their contacts.